toku-sa-n/antei/README.md

-# Tokunux
+# Antei

-Tokunux is an experimental Operating System which is written in stable Rust.
+Antei is an experimental Operating System which is written in stable Rust.